Codefikeyz/Joystream_HR/Weekly Roundup/weekly_summary_04-Feb-2024.md

 # Product Releases

-- Pioneer 2.4.1 patch was just release
+- Pioneer 2.4.1 patch was just released
     - Fixed
     Don't notify people of their own messages in threads they created.